 Physical examination

 Patient ambulated with an antalgic gait.
-On physical assessment, his gastrocnemius remained tight with a positive Silfverskiod test.
+On physical assessment, his gastrocnemius remained tight with a positive Silfverskiold test.
 Tenderness around the plantar aspect of the calcaneum was non-specific and found along the distribution of the plantar fascia insertion.

 Imaging examinations

 Foot and calcaneal radiographs showed normal bony relationships of the foot with no features of arthritis.
-No fractures or obvious lesions noted.
+No fractures or obvious lesions were noted.
 Magnetic resonance imaging (MRI) of the left foot was performed.
 It reported the absence of plantar fascia thickening as well as no signal alteration in the adjacent soft tissue or bone marrow.
-MRI did reveal a pedunculated bony protrusion arising from the posterolateral plantar aspect of the calcaneus measuring 1.1 cm × 0.9 cm – consistent with an osteochondroma (Figure 2).
-Computer tomography (CT) scan was organised to better evaluate this lesion (Figure 3).
+MRI did reveal a pedunculated bony protrusion arising from the posterolateral plantar aspect of the calcaneus measuring 1.1 cm × 0.9 cm, which was consistent with an osteochondroma (Figure 2).
+Computed tomography scan was organised to better evaluate this lesion (Figure 3).

 FINAL DIAGNOSIS